Tech Me EngineerTech Me Engineer

 Reinforcement concrete jacketing is commonly used for structures that require increased load capacity, improved seismic performance, or remediation of existing defects.

-Wrapping columns with CFRP
+Wrapping Column with CFRP

 Increased Load Capacity: